Business coalitions urge Texas lawmakers to reject voting restrictions

-American Airlines Group Inc (AAL.O), based in Forth Worth, Texas, Hewlett Packard Enterprise Co (HPE.N), Microsoft Corp (MSFT.O), Salesforce.com Inc (CRM.N) and Unilever Plc (ULVR.L) are among more than 50 companies, chambers of commerce and business leaders in one of the coalitions, Fair Elections Texas.
+American Airlines Group Inc, based in Forth Worth, Texas, Hewlett Packard Enterprise Co, Microsoft Corp, Salesforce.com Inc and Unilever Plc are among more than 50 companies, chambers of commerce and business leaders in one of the coalitions, Fair Elections Texas.

 “When more people participate in our democratic process, we will all prosper,” said the letter they released.